au-ts/cogent/cogent/src/Cogent/LLVM/README.md

     - The LLVM syntax exists but it is very confusing
 * Compilation without the desugarer
     - Sweet syntax is not supported
+* Antiquoted C
+    - It's a bit awkward to use without this but I didn't worry about it

+## Bugs

+* Duplicate variant names
+    - If two different variant types use the same constructor name, this will result in a duplicate enum definition